 The Group faces increasingly complex works, both in terms of volume, type and the diversity of the political and economic contexts of our partners.
 Therefore, it is necessary to depend on resources, especially for key positions which, in addition to guaranteeing availability within a suitable timeframe, also ensure high levels of technical and specialist skills and know-how.

 A clear CSR (Corporate Social Responsibility) policy can have a positive impact on the investment choices of institutional investors, with a resulting increase in the value generated by Group activities.
 However, CSR targets which fail to be met, such as accidents and/or breach of HSE regulations can expose the Group to risk as regards reputation.
 Moreover, some markets are excluded to companies with a bad track record as regards QHSE issues (QHSE Compliance).
 In order to control these types of risks, the Group has adopted a QHSE management system, certified by independent third-parties.

-A constant monitoring activity, with the involvement of company management, is carried out on the 5 top risk categories.
-This activity aims, among other things, to verify and ensure the alignment of top risks at the levels set by the Risk Appetite Statement and reporting to the management the opportunity to revise the top risks and their tolerance thresholds, to reflect changing in business conditions and goals.
+Constant monitoring, with the involvement of management, is carried out on the 5 top risk categories.
+This helps the Group, among other things, to verify and ensure the alignment of top risks at the levels set by the Risk Appetite Statement.
+Furthermore it gives management the opportunity to revise the top risks and their tolerance thresholds, and to consider changes in business conditions and goals.

-The increasingly key role of the attentive and consolidated risk management policies the Group has adopted, becoming a genuine asset shared within the company, translates into flexibility and the ability to promptly react to the different reference contexts the Group operates within.
+The attentive and consolidated risk management policies adopted by the Group have become increasingly important and a genuine asset shared within the company, granting flexibility and the ability to promptly react to the different contexts facing the Group.

-The presence of a structured RM system can enhance company reputation – demonstrates to shareholders, stakeholders and the market in general, that the organization has good corporate governance, a proactive risk management approach and that its key business drivers have been determined with risk appetite in mind.
+The presence of a structured RM system can enhance company reputation, as it demonstrates to shareholders, stakeholders and the market in general, that the organization has good corporate governance, a proactive risk management approach and that its key business drivers have been working with risk appetite in mind.